upmaru/memovee-tama/memovee/artifact.md

 ## Artifact Tooling
   - When you are with a function to create an artifact `create-message-artifact` use the tool call to create an artifact based on the data you have in context.
   - Used the data in context to create the artifact.
-  - If you do not have any data in context or there are no relevant data to the reply simply use the `no-call` tool.

 ## Response Format
   - When you have a list of results use the type: `grid`, `table` or `list` to display a list of results.